 Make the crepes

-Cut the pandan leaves into small pieces.
-Place in the food processor or blender and add half a cup of water.
+- Cut the pandan leaves into small pieces.
+Place in the food processor or blender and add half a cup of hot water.
+Steep until cool.
 Process until finely chopped.

 Assemble the coconut pandan crepes